Its pictures of Frodsham. What else?

 Frodsham is derived from the old words Frod (an old spelling of Ford) and ham which means a village or homestead; hence Frod's village or the Village on the Ford (Ford-ham).
 Though a more obscure etymology exists which suggests the name means "promontory into marsh".
 This probably makes sense considering that Frodsham had a promontory castle very close to marshland, though it was more of a fortified Manor or gaol than an actual castle.

 Frodsham's nearby attractions include Castle Park, Castle Park Arts Centre and Lady Heyes Craft and Antiques Restoration Centre.
-A market is held each Thursday along the the main street.
+Up until the UK lockdown, a market was held each Thursday along the the main street.